It took about 15 years for me to figure out that students work hard for teachers they like. They work even harder for the cool teachers.

 2- Cool teachers sometimes look silly

 While it may seem contradictory to connect silly and cool, students believe teachers who are willing to be self-deprecating, a little awkward and even silly, in an effort to engage learners, are very cool.
 If you take yourself too seriously and cling to the “I’m-not-an-entertainer” mentality, students will see you as erudite and will be more likely to shut down.
-Want an amazing guide to turning silly to cool, check out Dave Burgess’ Teach Like a Pirate.
+Want an amazing guide to turning silly to cool, and engaging students like never before?
+Grab Hacking Engagement and/or Hacking Engagement Again by James Sturtevant.

 3 – Cool teachers embrace chaos